Kong/docs.konghq.com/src/gateway/plan-and-deploy/security/db-encryption.md

 Because the keyring material is encrypted with a randomly-generated symmetric key and only stored in memory, restarting the Kong Process can cause the keyring to be lost or corrupted.
-Either way, the Keyring can be restored by importing the exported keyring.
+The Keyring can be restored by importing the exported keyring.

 A recommended procedure is to use the Recovery mode, you should set the `keyring_recovery_public_key` Kong configuration value to the public key of the recovery keypair.